 The Capability Development Branch provides intrusion detection, advanced analytics, information sharing, and intrusion prevention capabilities.
 Capability Development is responsible for designing, developing, and deploying NCPS system capabilities.
 Capability Development also interfaces with industry to research emerging technologies and to create capability roadmaps that introduce new technologies into the architecture within a given capability area.
 Finally, Capability Development ensures that a deployed capability is properly integrated into the program’s core infrastructure and properly transitioned to the NCPS operations and maintenance staff.

-The Services Integration Branch leads engagements with departments and agencies on the implementation of major NCPS initiatives that directly affect the departments and agencies and require their participation to implement (e.g., EINSTEIN 3 Accelerated and NCPS Information Sharing capabilities).
-Services Integration is responsible for developing strategic engagement strategies and coordinating those strategies with the National Security Staff (NSS) Cyber Policy Committee (IPC) and coordinating the signature of Memoranda of Agreement (MOAs), Service Level Agreements (SLAs), and Letters of Agency (LOAs) from the departments and agencies that are required to govern service implementation.
-Services integration is also responsible for conducting Technical Exchange Meetings (TEMs) to resolve department and agency questions and technical issues prior to implementation.
+The Services Integration Branch leads engagements with Departments and Agencies (D/As) on the implementation of major NCPS initiatives that directly affect the D/AS and require their participation to implement (e.g., EINSTEIN 3 Accelerated and NCPS Information Sharing capabilities).
+Services Integration is responsible for developing strategic engagement strategies and coordinating those strategies with the National Security Staff (NSS) Cyber Policy Committee (IPC) and coordinating the signature of Memoranda of Agreement (MOAs), Service Level Agreements (SLAs), and Letters of Agency (LOAs) from the D/As that are required to govern service implementation.
+Services integration is also responsible for conducting Technical Exchange Meetings (TEMs) to resolve D/As questions and technical issues prior to implementation.

 Building Success Through Partnerships